-• Which stakehol affected? ders are Management Approach VITA generated a total revenue of Government, e mployees, VITA has a Lifetime Profitable Partnership Php9,704,281,449.00 as a result of creditors, suppliers, program designed to create long term its business operations, strategies community. growth not only of VITA but also of its and other operating and passive partners. income.
+What is the impact and where Which stakeholders are Management Approach does it occur?
+What is the affected? organization's involvement in the impact?
+VITA generated a total revenue of Government, employees, VITA has a Lifetime Profitable Partnership Php9,704,281,449.00 as a result of creditors, suppliers, program designed to create long term its business operations, strategies community. growth not only of VITA but also of its and other operating and passive partners. income.
 With this amount, it was able to fund its operating costs and The monthly results of operations as well pay the salaries of its employees.
 It as the projections for the succeeding was also able to contribute to the months are reported to the Board of government in the form of taxes Directors every month.
 Changes in the and license fees.
 In addition, it was business strategies are constantly made if able to pay interests to its loan necessary in order to adapt to the COVIDproviders and still had something to 19 situation and regulations in place in the share with the community in the country. form of donations and Corporate Social Responsibility (CSR) activities.
 VITA maintained the additional sales Its generated revenue has an channels it made in 2020 and continuously impact on the country's revenue looked for additional sales channels in through the taxes it paid for 2021.
 It 2021.
 It also renegotiated its contracts also has an impact on the labor with some of its suppliers and customers sector through job creation and retention as well as in food production and distribution.

-What are the Risk/s Identified? for mutually beneficial amend contracts.
-It complied with the terms of contracts or re-negotiated contracts.
-VITA also maintained its COVID-19 Cr The COVID-19 pandemic and the several lockdowns in 2021 continued to pose financial risks as it affected not only the operations but also the customers' demands for VITA's products.
+The COVID-19 pandemic and the several lockdowns in 2021 continued to pose financial risks as it affected not only the operations but also the customers' demands for VITA's products.

 The African Swine Flu also continued to pose risks not only to VITA's operations but also to its customers' operations.

-Management Team to ensure the heal and safety of its employees and busine continuity in order to avoid disruptions the operations.
-To avoid disruptions in operations due temporary closure of its offices and plar because of COVID-19 infections, VI followed all public health standar imposed and recommended by t government, provided transportation its employees, allowed telecommuti What are the Opportunity/ies Identified?
-The availability of multiple sales channels for VITA's products helped the innovations made in its business strategies. even if it is allowed to operate on-site 100% capacity.
-VITA likewise paid its creditors accordance with the terms of the loan order to avoid penalties and law suits.
-VITA commits to continue improving operations and business strategies.
+The availability of multiple sales channels for VITA's products helped the innovations made in its business strategies.